Deltatheridium

 Deltatheridium (meaning triangle beast or delta beast) is an extinct species of metatherian.
 It lived in what is now Mongolia during the Upper Cretaceous, circa 80 million years ago.
-A study in 2022 strongly suggested that Deltatherium was a marsupial, making it the earliest known member of this group.
+A study in 2022 strongly suggested that Deltatheridium was a marsupial, making it the earliest known member of this group.

 It had a length of about 15 cm.
 Its teeth indicate it was carnivorous.
-One specimen of Archaeornithoides might attest an attack by this mammal, the skull bearing tooth marks that match its teeth.
+One specimen of Archaeornithoides might attest to an attack by this mammal, the skull bearing tooth marks that match its teeth.